Universality and Critical Exponents of the Fermion Sign Problem: Discussion and Outlook

 In summary, our determination of the quantum criticality via the scaling of the sign in many models is within the range of existing investigations.
 Because the literature shows considerable variation in the quantitative location of the different QCP's~\cite{Toldin2015,Otsuka2016,paris07,bouadim07,Moreo1991,Paiva2004}, the results here offer an alternative, and potentially more accurate, route of resolving a challenging problem in correlated electron models.
-Similar investigation can be carried out with methods that tackle directly the ground-state limit, and we defer this analysis for a future study.
+A similar investigation can be carried out with methods that directly tackle the ground-state limit, and we defer this analysis to a future study.
+Turning to the thermal transitions, a final, more speculative, line of inquiry is to investigate the potential existence of a Kosterlitz-Thouless transition in the \textit{repulsive} Hubbard model (and its variants) away from half-filling via the analysis of the average sign when entering the $\langle {\cal S}\rangle\to0$ phase in this Hamiltonian~\cite{mondaini2021}.
+A preliminary study is given in the SM~\cite{SM}, affirmatively indicating this connection.

 0.02in